hyperledger/fabric/docs/source/CONTRIBUTING.rst

 development environment to ensure that everything is set up correctly.

-The :doc:`logging-control` document describes how to tweak the logging levels of various components within the Fabric.
+The :doc:`logging-control` document describes how to tweak the logging levels of various components within Hyperledger Fabric.
 Finally, every source file needs to include a
 `license header <https://github.com/hyperledger/fabric/blob/master/docs/source/dev-setup/headers.txt>`__: modified to include a copyright statement for the principle author(s).